 BASIS DC participates in the Child Nutrition Feeding Program and offers breakfast and lunch meals to all students.
 The program follows USDA meal pattern requirements, rules and regulations.
 Studies have shown that children whose nutritional needs are met have fewer attendance and discipline problems and are more attentive in class.
-A good school breakfast and lunch is not only essential to academic achievement, but is also if interested in providing your child with a high-quality education and nutritious meals, please contact Portia Cameron.
+A good school breakfast and lunch is not only essential to academic achievement, but is also if interested in providing your child with a high-quality education and nutritious meals, please contact Rhonda Slade.

 USDA Nondiscrimination Statement